freedomofpress/securedrop/docs/network_firewall.rst

 continue.

 Now the WebGUI will be available on the Admin Gateway address.
-Navigate to ``https://<Admin Gateway IP>`` in the *Unsafe Browser*, and do the same dance as before to log in to the pfSense WebGUI.
+Navigate to ``https://<Admin Gateway IP>`` in the *Unsafe Browser*, and login as before except with the new passphrase you just set for the pfSense WebGUI.
 Once you've logged in to the WebGUI, you are ready to continue configuring the firewall.

 Connect Interfaces and Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~